kbmacneal/church_of_the_emperor_as_messiah/emperor_core/wwwroot/Documents/order_sect_notes.md

 ### Karmists - Believe in a cycle of rebirth which ends in your soul merging with the Emperox's

 - Very similar to the Hindu/Buddhist interpretation of [Dharma](https://en.wikipedia.org/wiki/Dharma)/[Karma](https://en.wikipedia.org/wiki/Karma) (where they got the name)
 - **How do the Karmists view the Emperox**: The Emperox is a Divine Soul, much like a Buddha.
 They possess cosmic wisdom that they pass on to humanity through their words and deeds.
 The new chosen Emperor is automatically assumed to the next incarnation of a Divine Soul.
-Each Emperox, after they die, is examine and determined to be the incarnation of the Arhat of (Virtue) and is given a Holy Name.
+This would imply that the Karmists have a great deal to do after the Emperox is chosen, and it would imply that, to the Karmists, the selection of the Emperox by the Council of Houses is a kind of holy act.
+Each Emperox, after they die, is examined and determined to be the incarnation of the Arhat of (Virtue) and is given a Holy Name by the karmist, and their geneology is examined to perhaps find the next Incarnation.
 - **What is the Karmists view of the role of the Church**: The main goal of the church in this case is to preserve the lineage of Imperial manifestation, to learn the divine truth the Emperox wishes to convey, package it up and deliver it to the masses so that they too may be closer to enlightenment.
 - **How do the Purists view**:
     - **Nobility** If they are wealthy/powerful enough, they must be the incarnations of lesser Great Souls.
 Nobility are the cream rising to the top, those closest to achieving Karmic balance.